Mahuas/EdgeGateway/README.md

-This is a project for EdgeGateway based on python.
+This is a project for EdgeGateway based on flask and bootstrap.

+Protocols:
+  MQTT
+  Websocket
+  HTTP